The Electoral Roll

 c) Have been a regular worshipper at Christchurch Blacklands and St Andrew for at least 6 months.

-The current roll commenced from the date of the annual Parish Meeting in April 2016.
-For 2017 all new applications before the Annual Parish Meeting in late April must be received at least fourteen days before and any received after then will be added to the roll after the meeting.
+The current roll commenced from the date of the annual Parish Meeting in April 2018.
+For 2019 all applications must be received at least fourteen days before the Annual Parish Meeting on 28th April and any received after then will be added to the roll after the meeting.

-New members are asked to apply for entry to the roll, please, and application forms are available at the back of the church or on-line.
+All existing and new members are asked to apply for entry to the roll, please.
+Existing members will receive a set of forms in the next few weeks and for new members application forms are available at the back of the church or on-line.
 When completed forms may be handed to any of the duty wardens or sidespersons.

 Paul Cabban, Electoral Roll Officer